flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

    - Start with a unique ID and clear title for each Zettel to ensure clarity and retrievability.

 2. **Main Body**:
+   - Prioritize writing Zettels with the author's future self in mind, emphasizing clarity and utility for the author rather than a general reader.
    - **2.1 Single-focus Zettels**:
        - Maintain a strict focus on one main idea or topic, crafting content for future clarity and utility.
 Annotate WikiLinks where they contribute to the topic's context, except for Index Note references.
    - **2.2 Structure Notes**: